 7. Great Barrier Reef:

-The Great Barrier Reef is not only a famous tourist site, but also the most famous Australian UNESCO World Heritage Site.
-This beautiful and vibrant reef is home to 1,500 species of fish, 2,500 types of reefs and corals, and more than 4,000 varieties of mollusk – not to mention the largest collection of coral reefs in the entire world.
+The Great Barrier Reef is not only a famous tourist site but also the most famous Australian UNESCO World Heritage Site.
+This beautiful and vibrant reef is home to 1,500 species of fish, 2,500 types of reefs and corals, and more than 4,000 varieties of mollusc – not to mention the largest collection of coral reefs in the entire world.

 Divers and scuba-divers often come here to explore the amazing Great Barrier Reef and its remarkable bio-diversity.
-Other unique marine life include the large green sea turtle and dugong.
+Other unique marine life includes the large green sea turtle and dugong.